BSc (Hons) (University of Cape Town)

 Sally joined the Plant Conservation Unit (PCU) as a Research Assistant in April 2018.
 Her main focus is to assist PCU staff and students with Geographical Information Systems (GIS) programmes and other mapping tools.

 Sally completed her undergrad and Honours degrees at the University of Cape Town.
 The aim of her Honours project was to analyse fire events (frequency and severity) in Jonkershoek Nature Reserve using fire history and Landsat data with ArcGIS and Erdas Image software.
 Her project was co-supervised by Mr Kaveer Singh (Geomatics) and Prof. Timm Hoffman (Biological Sciences).
-Sally graduated at the beginning of April 2018.
+Sally graduated at the beginning of April 2018 and began her Masters degree at UCT, supervised by A/Prof. Lindsey Gillson, in 2019.

 (i) Scientific articles